2019’s Top 5 tips for everyday savings

 Make small everyday changes to lower the cost of your energy bill.

 Did you know that 4% of your energy bill is attributed to cooking?
 Work on lowering this if you can.
-Your oven stays warm for a long time after you’ve switched it off, for example.
+Your oven stays warm for a long time after you’ve switched it off.
+Try turning it off 10 minutes before you’re finished cooking to save on energy.

 Instead of turning your thermostat up during the colder months, layer up instead to save on pennies!
 Switching down by just one degree Celsius can save you £85 per year — it all adds up.
 When it comes to showering, cutting your shower time down to 5 minutes instead of 15 minutes can save you £98 per year — less singing and faster washing!